alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-02.basic.md

 Content PCASM is any data that can offer better than 50-50 certainty regarding the value of any bit of the content.

+TODO: where to reference [@CipherInd]?

 ### Size PCASM

 For block encryption of content, Size PCASM is the unpadded size of the content.

-For stream encryption of content, Size PCASM is currently undefined (TBD)
+For stream encryption of content, Size PCASM is currently undefined (TODO, would benefit from broader input)

 For transport encryption of content, exact Size PCASM **SHOULD NOT** be observable or inferable.

+TODO: where to reference issues from [@BREACH]?

 ### Analytic PCASM